 By far, the most common health issue caused by mold is allergy.
 Mold-related allergic reactions include:3

 If you’re someone who already has chronic or seasonal allergies, or suffers from a respiratory condition such as asthma or COPD, your allergic reaction to mold may be much more significant.
 These worsened allergic symptoms can cause symptoms such as:4

 - Frequent chest cold

 - Sinus inflammation

-In cases of long-term toxic mold exposure, this may lead to more serious symptoms such as:4
+In cases of long-term exposure, the effects of toxic mold can begin extending their reach throughout your entire body – leading to more serious symptoms such as:5